Group B Streptococcus and pregnancy

 Group B Streptococcus (also called GBS or Strep B) is a bacterium carried by up to 30 per cent of people without causing harm or symptoms.
 In women it is found in the intestine and vagina and causes no problem in most pregnancies.
 In a very small number it infects the baby, usually just before or during labour, and can lead to serious illness.

-Treatment for Strep B
+Treatment for GBS

 - you have a high temperature during labour

-Screening for Strep B
+Screening for GBS

 If you are concerned about GBS, discuss it with your doctor or midwife.